powerex/Task_SoftIndex/README.md

 ## Build and run application

-Inside project title run command in terminal
+Run command from terminal inside project title folder

 - to clean and build project, that will start tests